holochain/android-service-runtime/crates/runtime-types-ffi/README.md

 ## Build

-This repo includes two scripts to build the crate as a library for android targets, generate kotlin bindings, and copy both the library and bindings into the kotlin library [`org.holochain.androidserviceruntime.client`](../../libraries/client/README.md).
+This repo includes a script to build the crate as a library for android targets, generate kotlin bindings, and copy both the library and bindings into the kotlin library [`org.holochain.androidserviceruntime.client`](../../libraries/client/README.md).

 Supported android targets are `aarch64-linux-android`, `x86_64-linux-android`, and `i686-linux-android`.